 Entry to a few of the properties will require you to book in advance.
 Relevant contact details will be given for you to do this.

 Q. What about late additions and withdrawals?

-The Stop Press is produced mid September each year to provide a comprehensive list of amendments, additions and withdrawals to the participating buildings (you will need to check the Updates and Amendments page of the website).
-The web listings will also be kept up to date with amends
+The Stop Press is produced mid September each year to provide a comprehensive list of amendments, additions and withdrawals to the participating buildings.
+This is published on the Open House London homepage.
+The web listings will also be kept up to date with amends.

 Q. What are the terms of entry?